Asymmetric Cervical Annular Tears

 Definition

-Asymmetric cervical annular tears are focal separations or fissures in the tough outer ring (annulus fibrosus) of the intervertebral discs in the neck (cervical spine).
+Asymmetric annular tears are focal separations or fissures in the tough outer ring (annulus fibrosus) of the intervertebral discs in the neck (cervical spine).
 Unlike uniform (circumferential) tears, these defects affect one side or region of the disc more than others, often the posterolateral area where the lamellar fibers are vertically oriented and relatively weak.
-Such tears can allow inflammatory fluid or even nucleus pulposus material to migrate toward pain-sensitive nerve endings, causing neck pain or nerve irritation in the arms.
+Such tears can allow inflammatory fluid or even nucleus pulposus material to migrate toward -sensitive nerve endings, causing neck pain or nerve irritation in the arms.
 RadiopaediaNCBI

-Anatomy of the Cervical Annulus Fibrosus
+of the Cervical Annulus Fibrosus

 Structure and Location

 The annulus fibrosus is a concentric ring of fibrocartilage surrounding the inner nucleus pulposus.
-In the cervical spine, it lies between the cartilaginous endplates of adjacent vertebrae from C2–C3 down to C7–T1, forming part of each intervertebral disc.
+In the cervical spine, it lies between the cartilaginous endplates of adjacent from C2–C3 down to C7–T1, forming part of each intervertebral disc.
 Radiopaedia

 Origin and Insertion